-Encyclopedic Glossary of Terms and Abbreviations in the Technology and Principles of Behavior
+Glossary of Terms and Abbreviations in the Behaviorology

 Encyclopedic Glossary of Terms

 Abolishing Operations (AOs).
-Abolishing operations temporarily decrease the effectiveness of consequences.
+A motivating operation procedure that decreases the effectiveness of a reinforcer.
 See Motivating Operations and Function Altering Stimulus.

 Alternating Treatment Design.
-The alternating treatment design in the single subject experiment is characterized by rapidly alternating at least two distinct treatments (independent variables) and observing their effect on a single behavior (dependent variable) (Cooper et al., 1987).
+An experimental design in which one or more treatment conditions are presented in rapidly alternating succession such as on successive days or in sessions (Cooper et al. 2007).
 Rather than waiting for stability of the independent variable to be achieved, such as in the reversal design, the alternating treatment design alternates interventions right from the start.

 Antecedent Control Procedure.
 Any procedure that manipulates antecedent stimuli in order to increase or decrease the likelihood of a target operant being performed.
 This involves changes to discriminative stimuli or function altering stimuli.
 This can include respondent conditioning based procedures that change emotional arousal that functions to motivate the operant in question.

 Antecedent Stimulus.
 An event that occurs immediately prior to a target behavior, which may or may not have been confirmed as functionally related to the behavior.
 In terms of events that have been confirmed as functionally related to the behavior it precedes, it may be used to refer to an evocative stimulus or a function-altering stimulus.
 See Evocative Stimulus for details and see Function Altering Stimuli for details on stimuli that can alter the functional capacity of the SEv to evoke the behavior.